hariszaf/pema/README.md

 ## Installing

-After you install Singularity in your environment and open it, you need to download PEMA's image from Docker Hub, by running the command:
+After you install Singularity in your environment and open it, you need to download PEMA's image from Singularity Hub, by running the command:

 ```
  singularity pull pema shub://hariszaf/pema:v1